openziti/ziti-doc/docfx_project/articles/zitification/ssh/zitifying-ssh.md

 folder named `.ziti` for a file named `zssh.json`.
 In bash this is would be the equivalent of `$HOME`.
 In Windows this is the equivalent the environment variable named `USERPROFILE`.
 You do not need to supply this flag if a file exists at the default location.
 You can specify this flag to use `zssh` with other networks.

+The `-s/--service` flag is for passing in a different service name other than "zssh".
+By defualt, the service name will be "zssh", but if you would like to access a different service use the `-s` flag followed by the service name.

 The `-d/--debug` flag outputs additional information to assist you with debugging.
 For example: